Impact Report 2023-2024

 WHO WE ARE

-The Salvation Army Thrift Store National Recycling Operations (NRO) is part of one of the largest national charities in Canada that gives hope and support to over
+The Salvation Army Thrift Store National Recycling Operations (NRO) is part of one of the largest national charities in Canada.
+Through

 We are the only national division within The Salvation Army, as well as one of Canada’s largest textile collectors and a leader in textile diversion in the charitable sector.
 Through our Thrift Stores we offer savings on gently used clothing, textiles, and household items while supporting Salvation Army programs, services, and emergency relief efforts.